Ray6464/ray6464.github.io/_posts/2021-09-27-Multiplicative-Identity-driven-from-Pythagorean-Theorem.markdown

 > All steps are reversable, hence the proof works backwards too!

-Similarly we can also begin by taking the left side for the additive identity:-
+Similarly we can also begin by taking the left side for the multiplicative identity:-

 $$ \longrightarrow \frac{a^2 + b^2}{a^2 + b^2} = \frac{c^2}{a^2 + b^2 } $$